j4sp3rr/ServiceNow-PA-dashboard-in-configurable-workspaces/Dashboard page/README.md

 #### Config

-Within the config tab of the dashboard component the option `Use as embedded` should be enabled, besides that you should check if the following fields are filled accordingly
+Within the config tab of the dashboard component the options `Use default redirections` should be disabled and `Use as embedded` should be enabled, besides that you should check if the following fields are filled accordingly

 | Field                   | Value                                                    |
 | ----------------------- | -------------------------------------------------------- |